QuieType/QuieType/README.md

 This isn't my main account.
 It is not associated with some of my other projects.
 - 👀 I’m interested in coding 2.5D and other games, and playing them, even if others made them.
 - 🌱 I’m currently learning Excalibur game engine.
-- 📫 How to reach me: typeofquiet@gmail.com
+- 📫 How to reach me: typeofquiet@gmail.com | @QuieType | Sometimes, I call myself AshDragon.
 - 😄 Pronouns: I'm Gmail. gim; gis
 - ⚡ Fun fact: there are all to many facts. none are fun.